Takashi Araya: Biography

 In November 2018, the "International Symbiotic Creation Association, Kumano Asuka Musubi No Sato" was established in Asuka-cho, Kumano city, Mie Prefecture, and started activities in the UNESCO Sacred Sites and Pilgrimage Routes in the Kii Mountain Range.
 The activities are aimed at creating a better world by reawaking the resilience and power of the human psyche, through self-sustaining daily activities and experiences with friends.
 A goal is to forge a better future for people globally based on the greatness of nature and Japanese traditional culture.
 According to Araya, global capitalism will collapse and approach a period of total human transformation, and how to build the world beyond this period is an urgent issue for humankind.
 In order for humankind to maintain its history for as long as possible, it is necessary to abandon the principle of competition and base it on the order of harmony and symbiosis, and natural beliefs such as animism are clues.
 It is natural that different cultures and traditional customs are formed according to the different natural environment in each region of the world.
 Instead of forcibly unifying them with one idea or order, each cultural custom is mutually shared.
 He argues that a world that respects and acknowledges should be the world order of post-global capitalism.
 As a concrete activity for that purpose, in order to form regional cultural communities around the world that eliminate the influence of money as much as possible and to build a network that connects with each other, the "International Symbiotic Creation Association" was established with the base in Kumano.
 The reason for being based in Kumano is that the Nankii Peninsula is the oldest area of natural beliefs in Japan.

 Controversy

-Araya is accused of being a COVID-19 denier, accusing mass media of hyping concerns about the pandemic and the deep state.
-He's also accused of right-wing views of wanting to turn the JSDF into an actual military.
+Araya is accused of being a COVID-19 denier, accusing mass media of hyping concerns about the pandemic and the deep state. also, he made many claims about the Russo-Ukrainian War, especially to justify the Russia's Invasion of Ukraine - such as "a current situation about Ukraine is a conspiracy orchestrated by United States and UK to make Russian forces reluctantly joined the war, just like what they did to Japan (今般のウクライナ情勢は、かつて日本がはめられたのと同じやり方でロシアを戦争に引きずり込もうという英米の策略だ。)" He's also accused of far right-wing views of wanting to turn the JSDF into an actual military.

+On January 23, 2021, Kyodo News revealed that Araya has offered various forms of unsanctioned private military combat training courses to active duty or reserve JSDF personnel for several years.
+The JSDF Intelligence Security Command kept him under surveillance for years because of his Ultranationalistic behavior and his unsanctioned private military combat training, but he was never charged.